Lois Lerner refuses to testify in IRS investigation

 "I have done nothing wrong," Ms Lerner, the IRS director of exempt organisations, told the House Oversight and Government Reform Committee.

-The committee on Tuesday held the third of several planned congressional hearings on the matter.'No answers'
+The committee on Tuesday held the third of several planned congressional hearings on the matter.

 "I have not broken any laws," she said.
 "I have not violated any IRS rules or regulations and I have not provided false information to this or any other committee."